 Robert Mong has served as the President of the University of North Texas at Dallas and its College of Law since 2015.
-Under his leadership, the school has undergone transformational growth in enrollment, retention and number of graduates.
-During his tenure, the school also has expanded its facilities on both the southern Dallas campus and its downtown Dallas law school.
-Through UNT Dallas' various community service activities in urban Dallas County, the school also has increased its visibility and influence.
+Under his leadership, the university has undergone transformational growth in retention, the number of degrees awarded and enrollment, becoming the fastest-growing public university in Texas.

-UNT Dallas earned reaffirmation of its accreditation from the SACSCOC.
-The College of Law received provisional accreditation from the American Bar Association in June 2017, and the law school moved into the former Dallas City Hall in the summer of 2019 after a $71 million restoration was completed on the historically significant building.
+UNT Dallas earned reaffirmation of its accreditation from the SACSCOC in 2018.
+The College of Law received provisional accreditation from the American Bar Association in June 2017, and moved into the UNT Dallas Law Center, the former Dallas City Hall, in the summer of 2019 after a $71 million restoration was completed on the historical building.

 Before joining UNT Dallas, Mong worked as a journalist for more than 40 years, most of it at The Dallas Morning News, where he served as managing editor and later as editor-in-chief.
-He also gained considerable business experience as the paper's general manager, and as CEO of the Messenger-Inquirer, a daily newspaper in Owensboro, KY.
+He also gained considerable business experience as the paper's general manager, and as CEO of the Messenger-Inquirer, a daily newspaper in Owensboro, Ky.
 Throughout his business and journalism career, higher education was Mong's principal outlet for volunteer activities.
-He was a national leader by creating joint appointments between universities and The Dallas Morning News.
+He became a national leader by creating joint appointments between universities and The Dallas Morning News.
 These included arrangements with SMU, the University of Texas at Austin, UT-Arlington and UT Dallas.
 He also has chaired the national board of visitors at the Manship School at Louisiana State University since 2000.